 "We're exploring it and looking at it, we're still looking at the polls and numbers.
 And we've got a trip out to Colorado Springs to talk with the national party," he said.

-“What I’m looking at is how they’re going to be in the district (and) how we’re going to work together,” he said.
+"What I'm looking at is how they're going to be in the district (and) how we're going to work together."

 Pierce said he would run an "Arkansas election, and that's why I want to know what they're going to try to do in my district.
 That's what we're hammering out.
 I want to be in control of my race."

-He said he understood that a race would require raising funds of at least $1.5 million to win, especially should Cotton forgo a run for Senate and instead seek re-election to his House seat, which he won in a landslide in 2012.
+He said he understood that a race would require raising funds of at least $1.5 million to win, especially should Cotton forgo a run for Senate and instead seek re-election to his House seat, which he won in the Republican landslide of 2012.
 Should Cotton choose to run for re-election, Pierce said it would give him pause about following through on a race.

 "Well yeah, because you're running against an incumbent who already (has) $2 million in the bank," Pierce said.